 When to Visit the Service Center for Battery Issues?

 If the above tips don’t solve or reduce your battery drain issue, it is time to pack your bags and ride your bike to the service center.
 And to have a friendly chat with the service executive of your phone brand, to solve your problem.

 How long does Smartphone Batteries Work and When to Replace it?

 Based on the experience, mobile battery life starts to decrease after 1 year or 300 to 400 recharge cycles.
 Moreover, after 1.5 to 2 years the battery stops retaining the amount of charge it used to when the phone was new.
 It is time to replace that old battery and invest in a new one.

 Advanced Apps for Rooted Smartphone Users to Increase Battery Life

 If your smartphone has root access, then you can use Greenify App and Better battery stats to improve the battery life even further.
 Although what I have mentioned above is more than enough to at least stretch your battery life by 30% or more.

 If you have any tips that did wonders for you, please share in comments.
-I will add to the list for greater good.
+I will add to the list for the greater good.